Barcelona in 3 Days: tips, what to see, and much more

 The day is coming to an end and from where you are you are just a short walk from the beach.
 Barcelona is a city that has access to the sea and this makes it doubly interesting because, in summer, as well as being able to enjoy the museums and culture, you can end the day with a dip in the Mediterranean.

 One of Barcelona's most iconic and characterful neighbourhoods is Barceloneta, an old fishing district that now has an incredible gastronomic offer.
-I can't think of a better way to end the day than sitting on one of the Barceloneta's terraces and eating a good fish of the day with a view of the sea.
+I can't think of a better way to end the day than sitting on one of Barceloneta's terraces and eating a good fish with a sea view.

 Day 3: Soak up the culture and history of Montjuic